jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 Welcome to the Resource Optimization plugin!

-Based on [Project Koku](https://github.com/project-koku/koku), the Resource Optimization plugin allows users to visualize usage trends and receive optimization recommendations for workloads running on OpenShift clusters.
+Resource Optimization plugin allows users to visualize usage trends and receive optimization recommendations for workloads running on OpenShift clusters.

 ## Getting started